hrs/primer-finder/README.md

 ### Setting up a development environment

-PrimerFinder is written in Ruby using the [Sinatra] framework.
+PrimerFinder is written in Ruby using the [Rails] framework.

 First, make sure you've got the version of Ruby specified in the [Gemfile].
-As of this writing, that's 2.2.3.
+As of this writing, that's 2.2.4.
 You'll almost certainly want to use a Ruby version manager to install and manage different versions of the language.
 I'm partial to using [chruby] with [ruby-install], but [RVM] and [rbenv] are also popular.